 1887.
 The last recorded burial was that of Richard Sebbens who was killed in a timber mill accident in 1914.

 CLEARED

-In the early 70's a developer renamed Tomakin 'Sunpatch', and cleared the old today.
+In the early 70's a developer renamed Tomakin 'Sunpatch', and cleared the old bill unveiled the monument last Saturday, and the Reverend Ivan Ransom of Moruya gave a prayer of remembrance.